Skip to main content

 df = spark.readStream.format("kafka").options(**kafka_options).load()

-Databricks recommends storing your password as a secret rather than including it directly in your code.
+Databricks recommends that you store your password as a secret rather than including it directly in your code.
 For more information, see Secret management.

 Use SASL/SCRAM to authenticate